nukemberg/opsschool-os-intro/ami-from-scratch/README.md

 mkdir /mnt/image_root
 mount /dev/xvdf /mnt/image_root
 ```

+* A note on device names: Older virtualization use device names of physical devices like `/dev/sda` and EC2 still uses that on their API.
+On paravirtualized instances the kernel will see `/dev/sda` as `/dev/xvda`, `/dev/sdf` as `/dev/xvdf`, etc.

 ## Installing Debian into the new root
 We will use `debootstrap` - a Debian utility to bootstrap `dpkg` and `apt` into an empty root and install the base packages for Debian.
 Other distributions have equivalent tools.